OML-Team/open-metric-learning/README.md

 <summary>Can I use OML without any knowledge in DataScience?</summary>
 <p>

 Yes.
-To run the experiment with [Config API](https://github.com/OML-Team/open-metric-learning/blob/main/pipelines/) you only need to write a converter to our format (it means preparing the
+To run the experiment with [Pipelines](https://github.com/OML-Team/open-metric-learning/blob/main/pipelines/) you only need to write a converter to our format (it means preparing the
 `.csv` table with 5 predefined columns).